microsoft/vscode-docs-authoring/README.md

 See [Keybindings](https://code.visualstudio.com/docs/getstarted/keybindings) in the VS Code docs for more information.

-## How to Show the "Gauntlet" Toolbar
+## How to Show the Legacy Toolbar

 Former users of the extension code-named "Gauntlet" will notice that the authoring toolbar no longer appears at the bottom of the VS Code window when the Docs Markdown Extension is installed.
 This is because the toolbar took up a lot of space on the VS Code status bar and did not follow best practices for extension UX, so it is deprecated in the new extension.
 However, you can optionally show the toolbar by updating your VS Code settings.json file as follows:

 1. In VS Code, go to File -> Preferences -> Settings (`CTRL+Comma`).
 1. Select User Settings to change the settings for all VS Code workspaces, or  Workspace Settings to change them for just the current workspace.
-1. In the Default Settings pane, find Docs Authoring Extension Configuration, and select the pencil icon next to the desired setting.
-Next, you will be prompted to select either `true` or `false`.
-Once you've made your selection, VS Code will automatically add the value to the settings.json file and you will be prompted to reload the window for the changes to take effect.
+1. In the Default Settings pane, find Docs Authoring Extension Configuration, click the pencil icon next to the desired setting, and select `true`.
+VS Code will automatically add the value to the settings.json file and you will be prompted to reload the window for the changes to take effect.

 ## Known Issues